Genevieve Yates is someone who likes to have her fingers in many different pies.

 After 20 years of working as a doctor, Genevieve is now the General Manager of Education Services as the Royal Australian College of General Practitioners (RACGP).
 Prior to this she was the Principal Medical Educator for the RACGP, the RACGP Queensland Censor, Chair of the RACGP Expert Committee Pre-Fellowship Education, a performance assessor for AHPRA and a member of MDA National’s Education Services Advisory Group (ESAG).
 She also worked as an educator/ facilitator for MDA National and the Black Dog Institute.

 In 2010, Genevieve received the Arts and Health Australia Awards for Excellence in Medical Humanities and Education and in 2014 was awarded GPET’s Medical Educator of the Year (Australia wide).
 In 2016, she received the RACGP Queensland Chair Award for outstanding dedication and commitment to RACGP Queensland and service to the discipline of general practice.

-When she is not healing the sick or teaching the healers, Genevieve likes to indulge in a range of creative pursuits including theatre, music, film, stand-up comedy and writing.
+When she is not healing the sick or teaching the healers, Genevieve liked to indulge in a range of creative pursuits including theatre, music, film, stand-up comedy and writing.
 She has worked in front of and behind the camera in film and TV (she was the governess on the ABC’s series “Outback House” in 2005), and has performed on stage in several local plays and musical productions including Les Miserables, Blood Brothers and Annie.
-She teaches violin, plays piano, sings, and performs with the Queensland Medical Orchestra and the Australian Doctors’ Orchestra.
+She taught violin, plays piano, sings, and performed with the Queensland Medical Orchestra and the Australian Doctors’ Orchestra.

 Genevieve is passionate about putting creativity into medicine, and medicine into creativity.
 She uses film, theatre and music in her teaching of GP registrars and supervisors, and also finds that medicine inspires and complements her writing, and vice versa.